 Things like insulin sensitivity may change during the day, a previous meal may still be digesting and there were clearly residual hormonal effects from the first meal that impacted how the body responded at the second meal (I’m not getting into this but there are a huge number of hormones, incretins, etc. released when people eat that impact on all of this).

-I mentioned training last time (and how the more aerobically trained the lower the GI response) and I’d mention in passing that the idea that insulin sensitivity is always highest or lowest at some point is always measured in diabetics.
+I mentioned above that training impacts on insulin sensitivity and I’d mention in passing that the idea that insulin sensitivity is always highest or lowest at some point in the day is always measured in diabetics.
 If you train at night, your insulin sensitivity is high no matter what a non-training diabetic with god knows what else is going on may be.

 Problem 2: Few Eat a Single Carbohydrate Source